davidbanu/davidbanu/README.md

 # Hi there, I'm David 👋

-🔭 I’m currently the owner of [Joinstack](https://joinstack.github.io), a digital startup that cares to create mobile apps for your daily needs.
+🔭 I am the owner of [Joinstack](https://joinstack.github.io), a digital startup that cares to create mobile apps for your daily needs.
 I'm also developing [Themestack](https://themestack.github.io), a place for UI Kits, Templates and Dashboards.

 ## 📫 Reach me